Effective experience rating for large insurance portfolios via surrogate modeling: Introduction

-Our paper aims to facilitate and promote the use of data-driven Bayesian credibility models for a posteriori ratemaking in insurance by proposing an effective approach that aims to directly approximate the Bayesian credibility formula.
-There have been a limited number of studies in this regard in general insurance.
+Our paper aims to facilitate and promote data-driven Bayesian credibility models for experience rating in insurance by proposing an effective approach to approximate the Bayesian pricing formula.
+There have been a limited number of studies in general insurance.
 For instance \cite{Cred1998} proposes to use B-Splines instead of the traditional linear credibility formula. \cite{landsman2002credibility} uses a second-order Bayes estimator to approximate the predictive mean under non-conjugate models. \cite{li2021dynamic} tackled this problem by approximating a dynamic Bayesian model via a mathematically tractable discrete Hidden Markov Model.
 In contrast, in the statistical literature, there have been some works that attempt to simplify the Bayesian inference problem of obtaining accurate approximations of the posterior or predictive distribution.
-Many of them are based on the use of summary statistics (a dimension reduction function) and so simplify the inference problem, see for e.g \cite{sisson2018handbook}.
-Similar ideas can be used in \emph{a posteriori} ratemaking in order to find a summary statistic of the policyholder's claim history that still provides the same information contained in that history (see for e.g. \cite{taylor1977abstract}, \cite{credstats1979}).
+Many of these ideas are based on the use of summary statistics (a dimension reduction function) and so simplify the inference problem as, in general, low dimensional quantities are much easier to work with.
+See e.g., \cite{sisson2018handbook}, and further references in the literature of Approximate Bayesian Computation (ABC).
+Similar ideas can be used for experience rating to find a summary statistic of the policyholder's claim history that still provides the same information contained in that history.
+See, e.g., \cite{taylor1977abstract}, \cite{credstats1979}.